Bealby/Milestone-Project-2/README.md

 or plays only a certain amount of times.
 There shoud be a function to turn sound off.

-Blow up photographs

-Index of cluster and loacations to ensue that the user is aware of all the infimraiton availble.

-Include photo galary of available photos referencing back to the maop.
+**Photographs**
+Photos provided on the Map could include a feature that allows the photos to be enlarged once clicked and be viewed in better detail.
+Or have a separate section in website of gallery of photos that are referenced back to the Map.

+**Music**
-A playlist of world war 2 songs mentioned in Jack's journal.
+A playlist of World War Two songs mentioned in Jack Fairfield's journal could be listed and also be playing in the background while users are prrusing the Website.

-Cluster marks in map to go back.

 ## TECHNOLOGIES USED